red-lipped-batfish-39/tracker/README.md

 We used a Node/Express/PostgreSQL backend with a React front end environment.

+# Setup & Running Code

+`npm install` installs all dependencies in the pacakge.json folder `npm run dev` runs development environment at http://localhost/8080 with a server proxy at http://localhost/3000 `npm run build` creates build.js in a build folder `npm run start` can be run after npm run build

-# Database tables
+# Database tables & Environment variables

 There are two tables - users and period_date.

 Create your own database and store PG_URI and PG_PASSWORD in an .env file.

-Here is the setup for creating tables.
+Create a secret key and store it in the .env file as well. `secret: 'your-key-here'`

 ```create table users (
 user_id serial primary key,